7 quirky cat behaviours and what they mean

 While some cats are clumsy, most cats intentionally knock items off of surfaces as a ploy to get their owner's attention.

-'Sometimes they seem to do it for their own entertainment or because they have learned that this is a game that their owner seems to enjoy,' Bradshaw explained.
+'Sometimes they seem to do it for their own entertainment or because they have learned that this is a game that their owner seems to enjoy,' Bradshaw explained to Scientific American magazine.

 Source: Scientific American Special Editions, September 2015

-Even though cats are considered masters at concealing their thoughts and emotions, they do try to show affection by slow blinking.
-Researchers call these slow blinks 'kitty kisses.'
+Even though cats are considered masters at concealing their thoughts and emotions, they do try to show affection to their owners by slow blinking at them.
+Researchers call these slow blinks, 'kitty kisses.'

-Next time you notice that a cat is giving you this feline eyewink, try and slow blink back.
-More often than not, a cat will continue to slow blink with you.
+The slow blinks are a cats' way of saying, 'I like you and I trust you.'
+Next time you notice that a cat is giving you this feline eye wink, try and slow blink back, more often than not, a cat will continue to slow blink with you.

+'As for staring contests, cats save that intense look for when they are on alert or are feeling animosity toward someone or some situation, so it's best to avoid looking your cat directly in the eyes if you want to keep those happy feelings,' Moore wrote in 'The Cat Behaviour Answer Book.

 Source: Cat Sense, The Cat Behaviour Answer Book, Petful